 Mr. Josephson’s practice includes legislative and regulatory drafting and extensive appellate court practice and advocacy.
 He also advises clients in transactional and litigation matters and manages public affairs, media relations and crisis communications.

 Mr. Josephson has served as Chief Counsel to the Governor, and as Director, Division of Law, for the New Jersey Office of Attorney General, where he oversaw the State’s appellate and trial dockets.
 As Chief of Authorities for the New Jersey Governor, he oversaw more than 50 bi-state and state authorities, including the Port Authority of New York and New Jersey, New Jersey Transit and the New Jersey Turnpike Authority.

 Since his state service, Mr. Josephson has been designated to serve as Special Counsel to the State in complex litigation and other matters.
 In that role he has represented the New Jersey Casino Control Commission and NJ Transit in major cases.
 He was also selected by the New Jersey Casino Reinvestment Development Authority to co-author the Atlantic City Master Plan blueprint for revitalizing that city in 2012.

 He has a special interest in charter school law, having served as the Board President of the top performing charter and public school in New Jersey.
 He is a trustee of the New Jersey Charter School Association, and advises charter schools on state policy and their unique legal needs.

 Mr. Josephson is a 1990 graduate, with honors, of The George Washington University Law School, and a graduate of the University of Michigan.

-- Served as transaction counsel to the historic Pennsylvania Rapid Bridge Replacement Public-Private Partnership, which entails nearly $1 billion in financing, the rebuilding of almost 600 structurally deficient, non-tolled bridges throughout the Commonwealth, and the operation and maintenance of those bridges for 25 years over the course of repayment.
+- Served as transaction counsel to the concessionaire in the historic Pennsylvania Rapid Bridge Replacement Public-Private Partnership, which entails nearly $1 billion in financing, the rebuilding of almost 600 structurally deficient, non-tolled bridges throughout the Commonwealth, and the operation and maintenance of those bridges for 25 years over the course of repayment.

 - Represent leading companies providing public safety and IT services to state and local governments on contract awards and bid protests.